 I can’t in good conscience suggest that you continue to use an FTP client, so all but one of the options in this list include both FTP and a secure form of file transfer, often SFTP via SSH.
 For recommendations for the best cloud backup software, try our Product Selection Tool or click on the image below to get started.
 The process only takes five minutes.

-ExpanDrive offers a cloud-backup service for iOS and Windows that receives regular updates and bug fixes (the most recent update released in February 2017).
+ExpanDrive offers a cloud-backup service for iOS and Windows that receives regular updates and bug fixes.
 ExpanDrive claims to work “like a USB drive to the cloud.”
 The program works silently in the background to update your files from anywhere on your computer directly to your cloud storage.
 While you could log in directly to your cloud storage to upload documents, ExpanDrive lets you work from the browser or application Save function to push your files to the cloud.

 Once you’ve connected your cloud storage to the ExpanDrive app, the native interface makes saving to the cloud no different than saving to your desktop.
 The program connects directly with your cloud storage and stores API keys in your Mac keychain or in an encrypted user profile for Windows, meaning ExpanDrive has no access to those keys.